-There is nothing wrong for thinking of one self in terms of self development.
-It is important to understand that self-development and becoming egoistical are two very different things, although many pretend like that line which divides them is pretty thin.
-When you concentrate of your own self development and discovery, it is an act for not only yourself but a positive input into the society surrounding you.
-Self discovery and self development are about being at peace with yourself, focusing your time on something which makes you grow as a human being and being happy with yourself.
-There is no place for greed or anger as you face yourself and acknowledge who you are, what your capabilities are and find peace within.
+There is nothing wrong with thinking of oneself in terms of self-development.
+It is important to understand that self-development and becoming egoistical are two very different things, although many pretend like that line that divides them is pretty thin.
+When you concentrate on your own self-development and discovery, it is an act for not only yourself but a positive input into the society surrounding you.
+Self-discovery and self-development are about being at peace with yourself, focusing your time on something which makes you grow as a human being, and being happy with yourself.
+There is no place for greed or anger as you face yourself and acknowledge who you are, what your capabilities are, and find peace within.

-Egoism, on the other hand is the absolute opposite.
-It is about making yourself a magnet within society and making your self interest the centre of all, not to benefit others, but just to benefit yourself, regardless the cost.
+Egoism, on the other hand, is the absolute opposite.
+It is about making yourself a magnet within society and making your self interest the centre of all, not to benefit others, but just to benefit yourself, regardless of the cost.
 It is about seeing your worth in strangers’ eyes, being driven to be at the top of the illusional social structure pyramid.
-Egoism exists when the culture of competition is present, and competition can only exist in the case of dire survival or in the presence of structures which society chooses to be the scale by which ones value is measured by.
+Egoism exists when the culture of competition is present, and competition can only exist in the case of dire survival or in the presence of structures that society chooses to be the scale by which one’s value is measured.
 Egoism is destructive and in the long term does not create progress.
 It is fueled by one taking more than one needs for themselves, with no room for compassion and no interest for the future of all.

 The biggest problem with egoism is that whilst the individual is draining the shared resources for one’s gain, that which they take is not being replaced.
 If you were to imagine a bucket full of rocks being the society and resources, and one person comes along and quickly takes as many rocks as possible out of the bucket, holding them in their hands and filling their pockets, whilst trying to get away and hide those rocks in their little hiding place.
 Eventually, the bucket will end up empty, and if no one fills it, there will no longer be anything left for anyone to have.
 Nowadays, no one wants to fill that bucket because they know that there are those who sit and simply wait to take whatever is placed into that bucket.
 Egoism can only benefit one individual in the short term and leaves no path for productivity and development, not for that individual and certainly not for the society.